syedusmanali/docker-phpfpm-nginx-mysql/Readme.md

     * MYSQL_PASSWORD=`sitepassword`

 ## Running the containers
-Inside the terminal window go to  `dockerphpnginxmysql` base folder by running
+Inside the terminal window go to  `docker-phpfpm-nginx-mysql` base folder by running

 ```
-cd [basepath]/dockerphpnginxmysql
+cd [basepath]/docker-phpfpm-nginx-mysql
 ```
 Next to bring the containers up, Run
 ```